591909185/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-When I was a child, I often made small ~~experiments~~ troubles on my grandma's balcony, wondering one day I could reveal some fascinating things.
+When I was a child, I often made small ~~troubles~~ experiments on my grandma's balcony, wondering one day I could reveal some fascinating things.
 Never thought I would be overwhelmed by these "fascinating things" as I grew up.
 To the outside world I am a PhD student, but I hunt down engineering problems at ETH Zurich.
 In my leisure time, I like hiking, skiing, playing guitar, and petting cats.